GRCDEV/ArduSim/help/setup.md

     https://jamieWubben@bitbucket.org/frafabco/ardusim.git

-IntelliJ will find two project configurations (Eclipse project and Maven project), select Maven project.
+If asked for a project configuration open as Maven project.
 Give IntelliJ some time to import everything continue with this guide before running Main.java

-## 2.2 Copy necessary files
+## 2.2 Check necessary files

 ArduSim uses SITL to simulate multicopters.
-Follow the steps in the next sections in order to get two files: *arducopter* and *copter.parm*.
-These files must be put in a place easy to find in order to execute simulations when running ArduSim.
+If everything went right the two files: *arducopter* and *copter.parm* should be include in the project (inside of the folder ArduSim/target).
+However, if prefered (it might increase performance) the SITL can be installed and new files can be compiled (explained in section 4).
 If you put them in the target folder (ardusim/target*), ArduSim will automatically find them when running from the IDE, avoiding to manually select the *arducopter* file each time it is launched.
 On the other hand, if you run ArduSim from an executable *.jar* file, put both files in the same folder.
 This repository provides binaries for Windows (arducopter.exe) and Ubuntu (arducopter) 64bits, so you only need to compile them (see below) if you plan to use other systems.

 Several temporary files are generated when using ArduSim for simulations.
 Please, close ArduSim with the application button and not from the *Console* tab of Eclipse to force ArduSim to remove the temporary files before exiting.

-Remember that ArduSim is a highly asynchronous application, and running in Eclipse in debugging mode could lead to an unexpected behavior of the application.
+Remember that ArduSim is a highly asynchronous application, and running it with a IDE in debugging mode could lead to an unexpected behavior of the application.

+Also make sure to have at least Java-11 installed.

-Finally, In Eclipse IDE right-click over *src/main/Main.java* class on the *Package Explorer* and select *Run as...*, and *1 Java Application*.
-In IntelliJ right-click over *src/main/Main.java* class on the *Project Files* and select *Run Main.main()*
+Finally, In your IDE right-click over *src/main/java/com/setup/Main.java* class and select Run as Java Application (or similar).

-The first time, it will fail to run because you need to add the following argument to the command line to be able to run a simulation, but not a PC Companion or a real multicopter, roles that are explained in other sections.
-To this aim, edit the run configuration automatically created.
+The first time, it will fail to run because you need to add some program arguments.
+There exist four options: *multicopter*, *pccompanion*, *simulator-gui*, and *simulator-cli*.
+The first two are used in real experiments and the last two are used for simulations.
+We advise to use the *simulator-gui* for developping and to use the *simulator-cli* to perform automatic testing.

-    simulator
+Edit the run configuration in your IDE and change the program arguments to *simulator-gui*

-You can create a csv file with target speed for the multicopters (one row per speed m/s), and a main.java.com.protocols.mission file in *Google Earth* and test the simulator with the protocol *Mission* or *MBCAP* to be sure that the setup is correct.
+A csv file called speed.csv (inside ArduSim/target) should also be present.
+This csv file contains the target speed for the multicopters (one row per speed m/s).

-A protocol can be tested directly in the IDE or from a executable *.jar* file.
-In the second case, with the proper configuration (see next sections), we suggest to execute the *.jar* file as Administrator/root.
-This way, temporary files will be stored in a RAM drive, which will increase ArduSim scalability, on the number of virtual multicopters, when using a slow hard drive.
+Once you have checked that all the necesarry files (*arducopter*, *copter.parm* and *speed.csv*) are inside the folder *ArduSim/target* and you have changed the program arguments to *simulator-gui* you can start Ardusim (if you are using Linux.
+Otherwise go to section 3, execute the necesarry things for Windows and come back then come back).
+A configuration Dialog should pop up.
+For now, leave all the parameters as they are, and press the OK button.
+Using the default parameters ArduSim will start a certain protocol (FollowMe in this case).
+Most of the protocols have there own grafical interface to changes some arguments.
+For now, leave all the parameters as they are, and press the OK button.
+Most likely ArduSim will give you a pop-up that no bing key was found.
+This Bing key is used for rendering, and if it is not found open-street maps will be used.
+Press the *Ok* button to continue and a full-sized screen should appear.
+In the upper-left corner you can see that ArduSim is setting everything up in the background.
+It will pause for a bit while it is waiting for a GPS fix.
+Finnaly, the button *setup* should be enabled.
+Press that button.
+Observe how *UAV 1* is taking off.
+Once that is done, the *start test* button should be enabled.
+Press that button and observe how UAV 0 is taking off, starts moving, and is followed by UAV 1.
+Wait until both UAVs are landed, and press the *exit* button.
+You now performed your first simulation with ArduSim, congratulations!
+We now advise to repeat the last steps changing protocols and/or parameters.
+If you change the protocol make sure to also change the protocol parameters path.

 ### 2.2 Compilation

+If you want to use ArduSim outside of the IDE, you have to complied a *.jar*.
 The project has been prepared to be compiled both as Java application, or as Maven project.
 The straightforward solution is to compile and export a runnable Jar file like any other Java project.
 You can also compile and deploy ArduSim with Maven, but we do not recommend that approach for two reasons: i) it requires advanced knowlegde, and ii) the contents of the folder target will be cleaned, removing the *arducopter* application instance that should be there for simulations, and even the *ardusim.ini* file provided.
 In order to avoid further problems, we suggest to store a copy of those files anywhere else (*arducopter* or *arducopter.exe*, depending on the running platform, *copter.parm*, and *ardusim.ini*).

-## 3 SITL setup in Windows
+## 3 setup for Windows

 The next steps must be followed in order to compile a multicopter.
 Alternatively you can follow the instructions included in the [official web page](http://ardupilot.org/dev/docs/sitl-native-on-windows.html), possibly more updated, but it suggest to install JSBSim simulator that is not needed for the correct functioning of ArduSim.
 This is the reason why we suggest to not use the script mentioned in the web page to install SITL, it is better to do it manually.